pablogs9/husarnet-docs/docs/manual-dashboard.md

 ------
 ### [terminal tab]

-This method uses `husarnet websetup` command that you need to execute from the level of command line from devices with **Husarnet Client** installed that you want to connect.
+This method shows how to use `husarnet websetup` command that you need to execute from the level of command line on devices with **Husarnet Client**.
 After executing this command, the unique link is generated.
-If you open it in the web browser and you are logged into your **Husarnet Dashboard** account you will see something like this:
+If you open it in the web browser, and you are logged into your **Husarnet Dashboard** account you will see something like this:

 ![websetup page in dashboard](/static/img/manual/websetup.png)

-Name your device here (this hostname will be used by other devices in your Husarnet networks to reach your devices without knowing it's Husarnet IPv6 address) and select a network from your **Husarnet Dasbhoard** account to which you want to add this device.
+Name your device here (this hostname will be used by other devices in your Husarnet networks to reach your devices as a second way next to just using Husarnet IPv6 address) and select a network from your **Husarnet Dasbhoard** account to which you want to add this device.
 By selecting a checkbox `Change device hostname to [hostnameYouJustUsed].
-Recommended for ROS`, also the hostname in your OS level will changed.
+Recommended for ROS`, also the hostname in your OS level will be changed.
 In other words if you will open your Linux terminal you will see:

 ```bash
 user@hostnameYouJustUsed:~$ _